 - A local beer costs around 30,000 rupiah ($2.50 USD), and imported beer around 50,000 rupiah ($3.50), although you can find cheaper swill (such as the harsh, local arak, made from fermented coconut palm tree sap).

 - An 11-oz bottle of water costs around 3,500 rupiah (around $0.25 USD) and is a good idea if you want to avoid the dreaded Bali Belly.
-That being said, there’s a huge problem with plastic pollution in Indonesia, so in the effort to cut down on waste, many places to stay are offering filtered water.
+That being said, there’s a huge problem with plastic pollution in Indonesia (and the world), so in the effort to cut down on waste, many places to stay are offering filtered water.
 Follow suit and bring a water bottle on your trip you can refill.

 Whether you’re surfing the well-known breaks of Bali or venturing to remote islands, there’s no shortage of epic waves in Indonesia.
 We hope this guide will help you find the waves of your Indonesia surfing dreams.
 Yew!